-Dr Stephen Walley and Dr James Perry also offer a number of "Research Review" projects to third year (Part II) physicists.
+Each year.
+Stephen Walley and James Perry offer a number of "Research Review" projects to third year (Part II) undergraduates.

 Part III projects tend to either directly complement - or be closely linked to - existing research projects within the group.
 Literature review topics vary more broadly: some are aligned with our groups' research interests; others are slightly more tangential (but nonetheless fascinating!)